lapp0/Smart-Market/README.md

 [Bitcoin downloading/Communication](https://en.bitcoin.it/wiki/Network#Standard_relaying)

-Once you have joined the network, you will be able to broadcast objects (ratings, listings, listing revokations, etc) and relay objects.
+Once you have joined the network, you will be able to broadcast objects (ratings, listings, listing revocations, etc) and relay objects.

 ### Working as a Buyer
 Buyers are able to search for items by title and category.